tom-howard/ros/content/amr31001/lab2.md

 We used a time-based method to control the motion of our robot in order to get it to generate a square motion path.
 This type of control is *open-loop*: we hoped that the robot had moved (or turned) by the about that was required, but had no *feedback* to tell us whether this had actually been achieved.

-In this lab we'll look at how this can be improved, making use of some of our robot's on-board sensors to tell us where the robot is or what it can see in its environment, in order to achieve a goal more reliably and be able to better adapt to changes and uncertainty in the environment.
+In this lab we'll look at how this can be improved, making use of some of our robot's on-board sensors to tell us where the robot is or what it can see in its environment, in order to complete a task more reliably and be able to better adapt to changes and uncertainty in the environment.

 ### Aims